 There are really two ways traditional iced coffee is made, and we need to make the distinction between the two before we go any further.

 - Hot Coffee + Ice— This method involves making extra-strong hot coffee, allowing it to cool, and then pouring it over ice.
-This is generally considered the lowest form of iced coffee because the flavors are rarely balanced and it’s almost always watered down.
+This is often considered the lowest form of iced coffee because the flavors are rarely balanced and it’s almost always watered down.

-- Iced Pour Over Coffee— This method involves making hot coffee with a pour over cone, like the Chemex or Hario Except, instead of letting the hot coffee collect below, you fill the carafe with ice so that the hot coffee is chilled instantly.
+- Iced Pour Over Coffee— This method involves making hot coffee with a pour over cone, like the Chemex or Hario V60.
+Except, instead of letting the hot coffee collect below, you fill the carafe with ice so that the hot coffee is chilled instantly.
 This preserves the flavors and aromas and results in a more balanced, tasty brew.

 In specialty coffee, we always suggest iced pour over coffee.
 Chilling the coffee while it brews makes the coffee less volatile, which pretty much means it decays a lot more slowly, hence the better flavors.